hisahi/uncil/docs/API.md

 * Assigns a string (of type `string`) into `v`.
 A new string is created and its contents are taken from the given pointer which must have been allocated with `unc_malloc()`.
 The pointer is _moved_ and should be considered freed afterwards.
-A null terminator is added automatically.
+A null terminator is added automatically (and should not be included in `n`).
 * `n` represents the size of the string in `c` (which may be smaller than the number of bytes in `c`, but may not be larger).
 * The returned value will have a reference count of 1, and thus it should be